 Children under three years of age haven't developed the reflex action to cough up objects that lodge in their throats, and are vulnerable to choking.
 This can happen if the teat detaches from the shield of an old or poorly made dummy and gets stuck in their throat.
 If dummy shields are too small the child could get the entire dummy into their mouth, causing distress; and if the dummy doesn't have ventilation holes, it could block their airways, causing choking and suffocation.

-Dummies that are attached to a cord or ribbon that can wrap around a baby's neck can be fatal.
+Dummies that are attached to a chain or ribbon that can wrap around a baby's neck can be fatal.
 You should never tie a dummy on a string or ribbon around your baby's neck, or to a cot, pram or other play equipment.
+Like dummies, dummy chains are subject to mandatory safety standards, so look out for compliance to these when choosing a dummy chain.

 Infants are easily susceptible to infection and this can occur when the dummy hasn't been cleaned properly or the teat allows saliva, food or other substances with bacteria to enter inside it.
 For the first six months you should sterilise dummies.
 After six months your child is more resistant to infections, so washing the dummy with soap and water is enough.